AdobeDocs/analytics-platform.sv-SE/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 1. Välj [!UICONTROL **Skapa**].

    Om du har valt en Journey Optimizer-resa visas resan med samma ordning, sekvens och struktur som i Journey Optimizer.
-(Endast användare med tillgång till Journey-optimering kan välja en Journey Optimizer-resa.)
+(Only users with access to Journey optimizer can select a Journey Optimizer journey.)

    <!-- add screen shot -->

-   Om du inte har valt någon Journey Optimizer-resa visas en tom arbetsyta där du kan börja lägga till noder under resan.
-(Endast användare med tillgång till Journey-optimering kan välja en Journey Optimizer-resa.)
+   If you didn&#39;t select a Journey Optimizer journey, a blank canvas displays where you can begin adding nodes to the journey.
+(Only users with access to Journey optimizer can select a Journey Optimizer journey.)

    <!-- add screen shot -->

-1. Oavsett om du skapar en ny analys från en tom arbetsyta eller analyserar en Journey Optimizer-resa kan du konfigurera resan enligt beskrivningen i [Konfigurera visualiseringsinställningar](#configure-visualization-settings).
+1. Whether you are creating a new analysis from a blank canvas or you are analyzing a Journey Optimizer journey, you can configure the journey as described in [Configure visualization settings](#configure-visualization-settings).

-## Konfigurera visualiseringsinställningar
+## Configure visualization settings

 Det finns olika konfigurationsalternativ i arbetsytehuvudet på resan.